rgeraldporter/inquiry-monad/README.md

 * `Fail`: a negative result
 * `IOU`: a result to be determined later (relevant to `InquiryP` and `InquiryF` chains only)

-Each type is a monad, and come with built-in methods for handling and exposing their data without mutating the values.
+Each of these types is a monad, and come with built-in methods for handling and exposing their data without mutating the values.
 See `Monad methods` below for details on how to handle results within these types.

 ## Inquiry subject type

 The subject uses `Maybe` to contain the value, which can result in one of two types of values:

-* `Just`: a non-null non-undefined value
+* `Just`: a non-null, non-undefined value
 * `Nothing`: an undefined or null value

 These are also monads, see `Monad methods` below for details on how to handle these types.